In Rustic, Friendly Wimberley, Texas, Retirees Find Old Fashioned Charm, an Easygoing Way of Life and an Artsy

 When it comes to taxes and retirement, Texas is somewhat friendly.
 The state has no state income tax, so retirement income is not taxed, but real estate taxes are high even though homeowners receive a $15,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
-The annual property taxes on a $450,000 residence without exemptions are approximately $8,550.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Wimberley is 2.3%.
+The annual taxes on a $575,000 home are approximately $13,398 without a homestead exemption.

 Perhaps Wimberley's biggest claim to fame is its Market Days, a flea market that brings in shoppers from around the region (motor coach tours even come to offload bargain hunters).
 It is the biggest flea market in central Texas and transforms peaceful Wimberley into a lively, outdoor bazaar on the first Saturday of each month from March through December.

 The scenic Texas Hill Country is a prime reason to retire in Wimberley.
 Clear rivers, rolling hills and sweeping vistas entice even the most stubborn homebodies outside to fish, hike or swim, particularly at the Cypress Falls Swimming Hole or at the Blue Hole, a well-known, natural swimming area that was named by Travel and Leisure Magazine as one of the 12 best swimming holes in the country.
 Tubing on both rivers is also a favorite activity.
 Golfers enjoy spending time on the 18-hole, par-72 Quicksand at Woodcreek Golf Course.

 On warm, summer Saturday nights, the place to be is the old Corral Theater, an outdoor movie theater where much of the town gathers for an evenings under the stars.
 On weekends, two neighboring wineries make for a fun afternoon getaway.